 Aliyah Marandiz asked for a $300,000 investment in exchange for 5% equity in her company.
 This meant she valued her company at $6 million.
 She did not secure a deal from any of the Sharks and left without an investment.
 After the show aired, Sugardoh saw a big increase in website traffic, sales, and social media exposure.
 With an estimated 10% yearly growth rate (typical business growth), the current net worth of Sugardoh in 2025 is about $8.78 million.

-In our Sugardoh research, After Shark Tank sugardoh continued to grow.
-Aliyah is working to expand sugardoh even more.
+After Shark Tank sugardoh continued to grow.
+Aliyah is working to expand Sugardoh even more.
 Sugardoh remains popular among customers.
 People like that it is natural and easy to use.
 The company’s website and social media show that sugardoh is still selling products online.

 Aliyah is also working on keeping up her supply chain and making her process better.
 Although Aliyah left Shark Tank without a deal, her product has strong sales and is found in many stores. sugardoh now reaches customers across the United States and continues to attract more fans.